Bumrah Sets Up Indias 10-wicket Thrashing Of England In 1st ODI - UrduPoint

 England were 26-5 in the eighth over when Livingstone, walking across his crease, was clean bowled leg-stump by Bumrah.

-Buttler tried to turn the tide, hitting six fours in 32 balls faced, only to hoist Shami to deep square leg, where Suryakumar Yadav held a well-judged catch just inside the rope.
+Buttler tried to turn the tide, hitting six fours, only to hoist Shami to deep square leg, where Suryakumar Yadav held a well-judged catch just inside the rope.

-No. 11 Reece Topley hit England's first, and only, six with a well-struck drive off leg-spinner Yuzvendra Chahal but two balls later the innings was over when Bumrah bowled Willey with a thunderbolt yorker.
+No. 11 Reece Topley drove leg-spinner Yuzvendra Chahal for England's lone six but two balls later the innings was over when Bumrah bowled Willey with a thunderbolt yorker.

-Rohit was quickly into his stride, hitting legside sixes off Willey and Craig Overton.
-He also hooked Carse for six to complete a 49-ball fifty featuring six fours.
+Rohit was quickly into his stride and went to fifty in style when he hooked Carse for a third six in just 49 balls faced.